adamgunther1/time_slot/README.md

 ## API Endpoints

-Once the user logs in, the Angular frontend interacts with the current user endpoint that Express/Node servers up after the user authenticates.
+Once the user logs in, the Angular frontend interacts with the current user endpoint that Express/Node serves up on the backend after the user authenticates.
+The MongoDB User document contains all the user's events, projects, time availability, and google information and Express/Node serves this document up as JSON.
 In order to secure the endpoint, the user must be logged in or the endpoint will have a '0' response.
-The MongoDB User document contains all the user's events, projects, time availability, and google information and Express/Node serves this document up as JSON.

 ```
 /api/v1/current-user